havit/NewProjectTemplate-Blazor/README.md

     1. BL0007: Component parameter 'XY' should be auto property
         1. use `@bind:after` where applicable
 		1. use `#pragma warning disable` where needed
-1. In `dotnet-tools.json` upgrade `Havit.Data.EntityFrameworkCore.CodeGenerator.Tool` to 2.7.0 version (net7) + try if the `DataLayer/Run-CodeGenerator.ps1` runs currectly
+1. In `dotnet-tools.json` upgrade `Havit.Data.EntityFrameworkCore.CodeGenerator.Tool` to 2.7.0 version (net7) + try if the `DataLayer/Run-CodeGenerator.ps1` runs correctly
 1. Check the `TfsPublish.xml`.
 There might be explicit `net6` target, update it to `net7`.
 1. Update the `Web.Server.csproj` the `EnsureWebJobInPackage` target to use `net7.0` in paths.
 1. If you use it, upgrade your GitHub workflow YAML to use net7.